Chapter 8:

 Still nothing.

-My chest tightened as I broke into a run, weaving through the wreckage, ignoring the way my foot slipped on ash and blood, ignoring the bodies I had to step over, ignoring the heat and smoke.
+My chest tightened as I broke into a run, weaving through the wreckage, ignoring the way my foot slipped on ash and blood.
 I couldn’t feel anything but the growing fear that something had happened to him too.

 Then, near a partially collapsed wall, something silver caught my eye.